lonly197/docker-zeppelin/README.md

 - Docker 1.10+
 - Docker Machine 0.6.0+
-- Kitematic 0.12

 (all downloadable as a single [Docker Toolbox](https://www.docker.com/products/docker-toolbox) package as well)

-# How to use from Kitematic

-1. Start Kitematic
-2. Enter `xemuliam` in serach box
-3. Choose `zeppelin-base` image
-4. Click `Create` button

-Kitematic will assign all ports and you'll be able to run NiFi web-interface directly from Kitematic.

 # How to use from Docker CLI